aaronbloomfield/ccc/hws/tokens/index.md

 	- This URL base should be hard-coded into the contract itself
 	- You can override the `_baseURI()` function from `ERC721`, and use that in a similar fashion to what is shown in the `tokenURI()` function in `ERC721`

+In theory, you should be able to call `mintWithURI()` and capture the return value for the token ID.
+While this return value is properly captured when called from another smart contract, Remix does not always report it.
+You are allowed to create a `uint public lastCreatedTokenID` (or similar) variable which holds the token ID of the last created token -- what should have been returned by `mintWithURI()`.
+THIS WOULD NEVER WORK IN PRACTICE, as it would create a horrible race condition.
+But it will work for our purposes, and allows us to get around this apparent but in Remix.

 When you are ready to deploy this token manager, be sure to select the appropriate contract ("NFTmanager") from the Contract down-down list in Remix.